speakfriend/speakfriend/README.md

 # Contributing

 Contributions are welcome.
 If you are interested in working on a feature, we recommend looking through the repo's issues.
+Similarly, you may find todo's throughout the codebase as well as `user stories` inside our `docs/` folder.
 We gladly welcome bug fixes, although we'll need to have more features before the bugs arrive.

 ## Project Components